stefanvstein/testify/README.md

 The run-as-use and run-eval-all alternatives uses an isolated classloader, discarded after the run.

-This tool is heavily influenced by cognitects transcriptor library, which evaluates repl files in a similar fashion, but here it's evaluation of test-comments withing a regular clojure source files, that your dev environment understand.
+This tool is heavily influenced by Cognitects Transcriptor library, which evaluates repl files in a similar fashion, but here it's evaluation of test-comments withing regular clojure source files, that your favorite dev environment already understand.

 # License
 Eclipse Public License, same as Clojure. https://www.eclipse.org/legal/epl-v10.html